 With Git, you're free to exploit the power of branching in a way that would be impractical with Subversion.
 The overhead involved with branching and merging is so trivial that branches which live only for a day or two become not only feasible, but beneficial.

 Ok, fine.
 But what exactly makes branching so powerful for continuous delivery, anyway?

-Branches keep master clean and releasable
+Branches keep main clean and releasable

 We've established that short-lived branches provide a great way for developers to collaborate on a project or feature without stepping on each other’s toes.
-But more importantly for CD, isolating all the work in progress on development branches keeps master and any stable version branches in a clean state so you can ship at will.
+But more importantly for CD, isolating all the work in progress on development branches keeps main and any stable version branches in a clean state so you can ship at will.